xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreBuilder/README.md

 - No matter which collection and options are chosen, the API where we submit configured Apple Watches remains the same.

-- To avoid the problem of steering away from this requirement, we can use the Builder pattern, which allows for flexibility in the construction process, while still maintaining a consistent output.
+- We are faced with the challenges of constructing Apple Watches with various configurations and maintaining a consistent output.

+- The Builder pattern gives us the needed flexibility in the construction process and allows us to conform to the requirements of the API.

 ## Definitions